 The performance the VSG portfolio was heavily influenced by the following stocks finally starting to realize their value:

-- Sign Up/Sign In to View: We purchased this stock on Mar 18, 2013 and so far it has returned 7.1% in the last 10 days.
+- Register or Log In to View: We purchased this stock on Mar 18, 2013 and so far it has returned 7.1% in the last 10 days.
 This is what one can call a battleground stock, with at least one prominent investor taking a short position.
 I bought the stock because his short thesis is wrong and he very graciously gave us a great buying opportunity.
 I am prepared to buy more if the stock dips below my purchase price.

 There were no sales made in March.